IllDepence/Canvas-Indexer/README.md

 #### Notes

 * The crawler is designed to be run periodically.
 On its first run it will go through an Activity Stream in its entirety, subsequent runs will only regard Activities that occured *after* the previous run.
-* It its current state Canvas Indexer only looks for Canvases within cr:Curation\* type documents.
-This can, however, easily be expanded/changed to sc:Manifests.<br>\*`http://codh.rois.ac.jp/iiif/curation/1#Curation`

 ### Search API